bvasilop/js-algorithms-and-data-structures-masterclass/Data-Structures/Binary-Trees/Data-Structures-Trees.md

 * [Abstract Syntax Tree Wiki](https://en.wikipedia.org/wiki/Abstract_syntax_tree)

 ## Binary Trees

 ![BinaryTrees](./Binary-Trees.png?raw=true "Binary-Trees")

+* Binary search trees are very good at searching and great for comparing things.
 * Each node can only have either 0, 1, or 2 nodes and each child can only have one parent.
 * Each node represents a certain state.